Opinion | A violent police encounter in Virginia is a reminder of the anti-Black racism Latinos must fight

 Ten years before that study, another one looked into the theory that if there were more Latino police officers in Latino communities, it would lead to better relations.
 However, as the study noted, “although most expressed a strong Latino identity and community attachment, many did not, and a small number self-identified as exclusively ‘White/Anglo.’”

 Whiteness affords privileges for Latinos, too.
 Associating Blackness with “danger” is also common in Latin America, part of the legacy of our racist colonial past.
 The U.S. Latino population is often grouped as one homogenous community.
 But Pew Research Center data released earlier this year showed that 5 percent of the country’s Black population identifies as Afro-Latino, a number that has grown since 2000.
-Still, Afro-Latinos continue to be invisible in U.S.-Latino spaces.
+Still, Afro-Latinos continue to be invisible in most U.S.-Latino spaces.

-Which is why Gutierrez, as a White man with a Latino surname, did not see another Latino man when he detained Nazario.
-In his eyes, Nazario — even wearing an Army uniform — was a threat just because he was Black.
+Which may be why Gutierrez, as a White man with a Latino surname, did not seem to see another Latino man when he detained Nazario.
+Did he see Nazario — even wearing an Army uniform — as a threat just because he was Black?

 We as Latinos can no longer hide behind calls for unity, behind our “mestizaje,” behind our shared language.
 We must acknowledge that we too come from a history of colonial violence that subjugated Black and Indigenous lives for the benefit of White Latin Americans.
 There should be outrage — real, united outrage — when it comes to speaking out for Nazario, Castile, Daunte Wright, George Floyd or any other Black person who has fallen victim to police brutality.